Inspire – High potential and gifted education

 Social-Emotional & Leadership Domain

-- GRIP Leadership Conference (selected students).
+- GRIP Leadership Conference (Years 5 and 6).

 - Small Schools Principal and Collegiate Collaboration Days – group learning and shared enrichment.